-84 There have been objections to the proposals relating to the density of the development and that the house styles proposed do not respect the character of the surrounding developments.
-The area around is quite varied but primarily is of detached houses.
-The plots to the east of the site at Westerhill are particularly generous with large properties on large plots.
-This application is for smaller housing units at a higher density with small garden areas.
-Plots 1-10 fronting the main access road have around 70-80 square metres of private amenity space to the rear which is below the recommended amount of around 100 square metres.
-The existing residential area to the west has an approximate house to plot ratio of 25% and is of mainly detached housing.
-The semi-detached housing units on this application site (phase 1) has an approximate house to plot ratio of 33%.
-Smaller houses at a higher density are considered acceptable on this site as the houses have been designed primarily to meet market demand for smaller more affordable units such as starter homes and also to take account of the steep gradients on the site.
-The two houses to the north (plots 27 and 28 of this application) have more generous rear gardens of around 120 square metres.
-The flats (plots 11-18) have smaller amenity areas but each includes space for clothes drying and cycle storage.
-The proposals are considered to make good use of a centrally situated site with good sustainable transport connections.
+There have been objections to the proposals relating to the density of the development and that the house styles proposed do not respect the character of the surrounding developments.
+The area around is quite varied with detached houses close to the site.
+This application is for relatively small housing units with a mix of garden sizes.
+The houses on Phase 2 have larger areas of private amenity space than on Phase 1.
+The density and unit size is considered acceptable on this site.
+The houses have been designed primarily to meet market demand for smaller more affordable units such as starter homes and also to take account of the steep gradients on the site.
+The proposal makes good use of a centrally situated site with good sustainable transport connections.
 The site also benefits from being close to high quality public open space.